 |Truxton Trust Company||4525 Harding Rd., Suite 300

 Phoenix, AZ 85004

 In addition to the Cash Sweep Program Banks your funds can be held by us directly as part of the Cash Sweep Program.
-When we hold your funds they are insured by SIPC and we never hold more of your cash than would be covered by SIPC insurance.
+When we hold your funds they are insured by SIPC (subject to SIPC limitations) and supplemental insurance protections.

 Cash Sweep Program FAQs